Data quality statement: News media in Australia series

 Collection

-1. Media control registers
+1. Media ownership and control registers

-The information collected in the form includes: the event date, the date the licensee/publisher became aware of the change in control, the names of persons who came into a position to exercise control, or ceased being in that position, and details of the change of control event.
+• the names of persons who came into a position to exercise control, or ceased being in that position

 The information in the public media ownership and control registers reflects information provided in change in control notifications received by the ACMA.